 Extruded Polystyrene Insulation (rigid foam insulation)

-This type of rigid foam insulation known as XPS, usually comes in pink or blue and is plastic in texture.
-The material can be found in both high and low density options.
+This type of rigid foam board insulation known as XPS, usually comes in pink or blue and is plastic in texture.
+The rigid board insulation material can be found in both high and low density options.

-Pros: Easy to find, lightweight, moisture resistant, extremely strong.
+Pros: Easy to find, lightweight, moisture resistant, extremely strong, great effectiveness of insulation.

 Expanded Polystyrene (rigid foam insulation)